Nature activities for children

-Need some ideas for kids activities whilst staying at home during the coronavirus pandemic?
-Here are some great nature-themed projects for them to get stuck into.
+Here are some great nature-themed projects for children (and their parents) to get stuck into.

 We’ve split these ideas into the following categories: